kylegrahammatzen/bloom/packages/react/README.md

 <img src="../../.github/banner.png" width="100%" alt="Bloom Banner" />

-# Bloom - React V2
+# @bloom/react

-React 19 hooks and context provider for Bloom Auth V2, with native support for the new `use()` hook for context consumption.
+React 19 hooks and context provider for Bloom Auth, with native support for the new `use()` hook for context consumption.

 ## Features